 Intervertebral disc disease (IVDD)

 Unlike limping and degenerative myelopathy, which are characterized by a progression of symptoms, intervertebral disc disease often causes a sudden onset of weakness and collapse.
 While it’s more common in small breeds, IVDD can also happen in large breeds.
 IVDD causes discs to herniate or shift, applying pressure to the spinal cord.
-In some cases, it causes your dog’s back legs to collapse, but it can also cause paralysis.
+In some cases, it causes their back legs to collapse, but it can also cause paralysis.
 Surgery is usually required to correct the condition.

 Other causes of hind leg collapse include hypothyroidism, Cushing’s disease, shock, injury, and diabetic neuropathy caused by diabetes mellitus.
-Early treatment usually leads to a more favorable result, whatever the cause of your old dog’s hind leg collapse.
+Early treatment usually leads to a more favorable result, whatever the source of your old dog’s hind leg collapse.
 Here are some symptoms to look out for: